barucht/Editing-Workflow-Test/test2.md

-module 1 - l;esson 2
+**module 1** - 2
-this sentence tis really short this one is actually longer.
+this sentence this really short! this one is actually longer.

+adding some more content